 The Guerlain French perfume brand was founded in 1828 by Pierre-François-Pascal Guerlain who opened his perfume store at rue de Rivoli in Paris and run the brand as a family-owned business.

 Today, Guerlain is owned by the LVMH group and is more than a fragrance and cosmetic brand.
 It’s a lifestyle, passion, and dedication to the finest things in the world.

 Check out a more in-depth look at Guerlain’s history in my Guerlain Shalimar review.

 Guerlain Homme Eau de Parfum was originally released as an Intense version of Eau de Toilette back in 2009.

 Thierry Wasser has done both the original and the reformulation in 2016. while keeping the original intact as possible.

-Due to the ever-changing trends and some ingredient restrictions, the reformulation is missing Mojito accord, Rhubarb leaf, and Geranium, but trust me, they are basically the same deal.
+Due to the ever-changing trends and some ingredient restrictions, the reformulation is missing the Mojito accord, Rhubarb leaf, and Geranium, but trust me, they are basically the same deal.

 Thierry knows his profession, and Guerlain doesn’t make bad perfumes and certainly doesn’t destroys them with reformulations.

-At that time, Guerlain’s head of fragrance development Sylvaine Delacourte which owns her own perfume line these days claimed that the inspiration for this mojito fragrance came while drinking a mojito cocktail in Cuba at the Hemingway Bar.
+At that time, Guerlain’s head of fragrance development Sylvaine Delacourte who owns her own perfume line these days claimed that the inspiration for this mojito fragrance came while drinking a mojito cocktail in Cuba at the Hemingway Bar.

 She shared this idea with Wasser who was also at that time making his own “mojito” accord and agreed to make a perfume together based on this idea.